 \section{Introduction}

 The Fourth Industrial Revolution (Industry 4.0) is transforming a range of today's industry verticals by bringing significant automation using modern technologies, such as machine learning, real-time data processing and a gamut of novel sensors, instruments, devices, hardware, software and networking.
-This ecosystem that is used to realize the goals of Industry 4.0 like automation, safety, timeliness, reliability and resilience is what is termed as the Industrial Internet of Things (IIoT)~\cite{corcoran2016mobile,narayanan2020key}.
+This ecosystem that delivers the goals of Industry 4.0 like automation, safety, timeliness, reliability and resilience is termed as the Industrial Internet of Things (IIoT)~\cite{corcoran2016mobile,narayanan2020key}.

 As an example, consider an IIoT use case of Adaptive Robotic Repair.
 With the recent disruptions in the industrial supply chain, it is increasingly becoming important that the factories of today operate with zero human intervention onsite and move towards the Lights-out Factory vision~\cite{lee2018total}.
 Robotic arms are widely used to repair high-value components, such as shafts, pistons, blades and molds.
 However, due to limited compute resources available on the robotic equipment and the need to work collaboratively, reliable and real-time networking is of paramount importance.